wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/powerapps/powerapps-customize/includes/2-powerapps-explore.md

 ![Edit/create screen with controls](../media/powerapps-edit-screen.png)

-You now have a sense of the screens and controls in this app.
+Hopefully, this unit gives you a good idea of what controls are on each screen of this app.